BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-07-Book-Review-K-12.md

   </tr>
   <tr>
     <td colspan="5">
-Eh, it was alright.
-I enjoyed it for what it was, but not super high on my list of 'classics.'
+Pretty good - I enjoyed it for what it was, but not necessarily in my top 5 for "classics."
+I certainly would reccommend it to someone interested, plus for whatever reason you see this mentioned in popular culture more often than some novels.
     </td>
   </tr>
 </tbody>